ecupaio/jekyll-template/README.md

 You should messages about packages being installed, ending with something like: "Bundle complete!
 6 Gemfile dependencies, 33 gems now installed."

-If you have NodeJS and NPM installed, run `npm i` to get all dependencies installed.
+If you have NodeJS and NPM installed, install all dependencies:

+`npm i`

 Now you should be able to start your local jekyll server: